Range in California: Red

 There are two subspecies of Western Treadsnake in California.
 There is also a very similar non-native blindsnake that has been introduced into Southern California and is gradually increasing its range in the state - the Brahminy Blindsnake.

-Go to this page to see more Comparisons of the two subspecies of native threadsnakes and the Brahminy Blindsnake, and information on what to do if you think you have found a Brahminy Blindsnake in California.
+Go to this page to see more information about comparing the Western Threadsnake with the Brahminy Blindsnake, and suggestions about what to do if you think you have found a Brahminy Blindsnake in California.

 |